Census Dots

 Native American/Other

-Of the 590 places in Nebraska, Hebron is the 80th most populous.
+Hebron is ranked the 80th most populous place in Nebraska, out of 593 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Hebron was ranked the 80th most populous place in the 2020 Census.

 Hebron's White Population